-A perfect Flaky Pie Crust Recipe made from scratch produces a crust that is tender, tasty, and flaky.
+A perfect Flaky Pie Crust Recipe made from scratch produces a crust that is tender, tasty, and flaky, not soggy or greasy.

-fashioned recipes, made from scratch, handed down from generation to generation, used only four ingredients: flour, salt (for flavor), fat and liquid.
+fashioned recipes, made from scratch, handed down from generation to

 The only difference in the ingredients list was that

 This recipe has a more detailed mixing method to help you achieve a perfect crust every time.

 Do not substitute self-rising flour nor add baking powder or baking soda to the formula.